There are five types of membership to the Eclipse Foundation, four for organizations, and one for individuals.

 Each strategic member has a representative on the Eclipse Foundation Board of Directors allowing them direct influence over the strategic direction of Eclipse.
 Strategic members also have a seat on the Eclipse Requirements Council providing input and influence over the themes and priorities over the Eclipse technology.

 In addition, Strategic Developer companies are expected to lead one or more of the Eclipse open source projects and have representation on the Eclipse Planning and Architecture Council.
 This allows Strategic Developers to have direct input into the development and architecture of Eclipse.

-Enterprise Members are organizations that rely heavily on Eclipse technology as a platform for their internal development projects and/or act strategically building products and services built on, or with, Eclipse.
-These organizations want to influence and particpate in the development of the Eclipse ecosystem.
+Enterprise Members are generally larger organizations (>1,000 employees) that rely heavily on Eclipse technology as a platform for internal development projects and/or act strategically with products and services built on, or with, Eclipse.
+These organizations want to influence and participate in the development of the Eclipse ecosystem. .

 A number of special programs, discounts and services are provided to Solutions Members (and Enterprise, Strategic).
 For example, discounts towards EclipseCon Sponsorship, providing Foundation quotes for product releases, participation in special sponsorship events.

 The annual membership fee for Solutions Members is tiered based on revenue (all values USD):

 Associate Membership is non-voting, but as members, Associates can submit requirements, participate in all project reviews and participate fully in the Annual Meeting of the Membership at Large, as well as any scheduled quarterly update meetings of the same.
 This provides a unique advantage to understand plans, directions, and to network with the full Eclipse ecosystem